eppdyl/cathode-database/README.md

 The scripts that are scattered throughout the repository can be easily adapted to include other data, such as the voltage-current characteristic.

+The database columns are defined in the file ''database_columns.csv''.

 ## LICENSE
 The software, CSV files, and database are all licensed under the MIT license.